JetBrains/guide/site/django/tutorials/django-aws/setup-ubuntu/index.md

 ![aws_putty](steps/step13.png)

-The username of my ec2 instance is **ubuntu**, I will move forward setting up my new password by writing the command `sudo passwd ubuntu`
+The username of my ec2 instance is _ubuntu_, I will move forward setting up my new password by writing the command `sudo passwd ubuntu`

 After you have set the password successfully, I will copy the public ipv4 address of my instance and paste it in the NICE DCV Client.
 The port number is optional but make sure the port 8443 is open to accept connection, as you have already seen before in our security group.

 ![nice_dcv_client_1](steps/step14.png)

-I will click on **Trust** for agreeing to the security exceptions.
+I will click **Trust** for agreeing to the security exceptions.
 I would recommend following the NICE DCV documentation for hardening the server.

 ![nice_dcv_client_2](steps/step15.png)